-The Wood Family Foundation’s Pitch In program (Pitch In) partners with middle schools to equip students in fourth through eighth grade with the academic and social-emotional skills and mindsets necessary to transition to high school successfully.
-Through in-school and after-school programming, high-quality mentoring relationships, access to unique experiences, and deep partnerships in schools, Pitch In helps to bridge the gap between middle and high school.
+The Wood Family Foundation’s Pitch In program (Pitch In) aims to ensure that 4th through 8th-grade students develop the academic and social-emotional skills and mindsets necessary to transition to high school successfully.
+Pitch In helps middle school students make a more seamless transition to high school through in- and after-school programming, a curriculum focused on social-emotional skills, high-quality mentoring relationships, access to unique experiences, and deep partnerships in schools.

 Why We Invested

-- Human resources and operations: The Wood Family Foundation’s Pitch In program (Pitch In) is currently exploring a consulting project to build out their human resources and operations capacity and expertise to support their continued growth and equity goals.
-A Better Chicago is currently supporting as a thought-partner in this process.
+- Human resources and operations: Pitch In completed a project with HR ReDefined to build out their HR and operations capacity and expertise, including benefits packages and talent management, to support its continued growth and equity goals.
+A Better Chicago supported by helping vet consultants and covered 75 percent of costs.

 - Social and emotional learning (SEL) capacity-building: In 2020, Pitch In staff participated in training and coaching to build the knowledge, skills, and mindsets of professional SEL practitioners.
 The development was led by Shifting Hearts & Minds, and A Better Chicago covered 75 percent of the fees.